As an affiliate publisher, DiVino may earn commission on qualifying purchases.

 Explore effervescence in wine tasting in this short introduction to sparkling wine.

-We’ll start with a lesson on the sparkling wine making process and the differences between classic method wines like Champagne and tank method wines like Prosecco.
+We’ll start with a lesson on how sparkling wine is made and the differences between classic method wines like Champagne and tank method wines like Prosecco.
 Wine of the day is a Prosecco Treviso DOC Brut.

 Wine of the Day

 FIND IT ONLINE.

 Drink wine along with me, Annie, and learn to engage all of your senses in a powerful new way.
 SUBSCRIBE to the channel to follow along.

 On Day 5 we’ll talk about how to observe and describe sparkling wines and what their appearance can tell you about where the wines came from, what they will smell and taste like, and how they will feel.

 We’ll also touch briefly on how to pair sparkling wines and food.
 Read more about Champagne and food pairing here!